dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 builder.Build().Run();
 ```

-You've added a reference to the _Products_ project in the _Store_ project.
+The preceding code expresses that the _Store_ project depends on the _Products_ project.
+For more information, see [.NET Aspire app host: Reference resources](../fundamentals/app-host-overview.md#reference-resources).
 This reference is used to discover the address of the _Products_ project.
 Additionally, the _Store_ project is configured to use external HTTP endpoints.
 If you later choose to deploy this app, you'd need the call to <xref:Aspire.Hosting.ResourceBuilderExtensions.WithExternalHttpEndpoints%2A> to ensure that it's public to the outside world.

 Next, update the _:::no-loc text="appsettings.json":::_ in the _Store_ project with the following JSON: